veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-3.md

 That completes our objectives, we have installed necessary components to bring up the kubernetes.You can perform some other [smoke test](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/13-smoke-test.md) from official Kubernetes The Hard Way

 # Conclusion
-It has been a long post for readers, I have modified the official Kubernetes The Hard Way to setup Docker as CRI and Flannel as CNI.
+It has been a long post for readers.
+I have modified the official Kubernetes The Hard Way to set up Docker as CRI and Flannel as CNI.
 So, let's conclude what we have done so far

-1. Provisioning compute resources in Laptop with kvm hypervisor 2 controllers, 2 computes and nginx docker containers which serves as load balancer.
+1. Provisioning compute resources in Laptop with kvm hypervisor 2 controllers, 2 computers and nginx docker containers which serves as load balancer.
 2. Generated certificates to setup TLS communication between the kubernetes components
 3. kubeconfig files generations
 4. Provisioning controller and worker nodes with docker and Flannel

-You can go even further to setup [K8s dashboard](https://github.com/kubernetes/dashboard),K8s logging and Prometheus monitoring, etc. (For starters, you can refer my [prometheus-k8s-monitoring](https://github.com/veerendra2/prometheus-k8s-monitoring))
+You can go even further to set up [K8s dashboard](https://github.com/kubernetes/dashboard),K8s logging and Prometheus monitoring, etc. (For starters, you can refer my [prometheus-k8s-monitoring](https://github.com/veerendra2/prometheus-k8s-monitoring))

 # References
 1. [https://github.com/kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way)